Max Kless

 The feed loves compressible symbols.
 Connection needs time-consuming context.

-And ranking is not a detail.
+And ranking isn’t a detail.
 Ranking is the trail itself.

-So the practical question is not whether memes can become meaning.
+So the practical question isn’t whether memes can become meaning.
 They already do, sometimes.

-The practical question is whether we can stop treating the feed as the place where meaning should live.
+The practical question is whether we can stop treating the feed as the place where meaning lives.

 Use it for discovery if you want.
 Trailheads are useful.
-But do not confuse the map for the land.
+But don’t confuse the map for the land.

 If you want depth, build smaller rooms.
 Choose spaces with boundaries.
 Use formats that force continuity: long threads, voice notes, calls, meetups, sustained projects, shared work.
 Things that score poorly on an engagement dashboard.

 A platform can introduce you to someone.
-It cannot do the showing up.
+It can’t do the showing up.

-Motion is not a life.
+Motion isn’t a life.
 The feed will keep trying to sell it as one.

 The question is whether you keep buying.